Jewelry, Makeup & Other Adornments

 3. Adornment, when given as a gift, is a sign of favor.
 Examples are Abraham's servant's gifts to Rebekah and her family (Gen. 24:22, 53), and Jacob's gift of the ornamented robe to Joseph (Gen. 37:3).
 Solomon adorned the one that he loved (Song 1:10, 11).
 God adorned Lucifer in his heavenly estate (Ezek.
 28:13), and will adorn his bride, the New Jerusalem (Rev. 21:2, 11 ff.).
 He will also adorn the righteous with crowns (1Cor.
 9:25, James 1:12, Rev. 3:11).
 Jesus, in the story of the Prodigal Son, used a ring to demonstrate the father's eagerness to reinstate the son into his favor (Luke 15:22).

 4. Adornment is often used to please, attract or seduce another.
 A "good" usage of adornment is a bride's or wife's attempt to please her husband by looking her best.
-In fact, it was understood and virtually taken for granted that a bride would wear her jewels (see Ps.
+In fact, it was understood and virtually taken for granted that a bride or maiden would wear her jewels (see Ps.
 45:9, Song of Sol.
 4:8-10, Isa.
 61:10, Jer.
 2:32, Rev. 21:2).
 A "bad" usage of adornment is a prostitute's attempt to attract and seduce someone.
 Examples include: Israel prostituting herself to the nations using the ornaments (blessings of wealth) that God had given her.
 (Ezek.
-16:15, 17 and 23:40; Hosea 2:11), Jezebel attempting to seduce Jehu (2Kgs.
+16:15-17, 23:40; Hosea 2:11), Jezebel attempting to seduce Jehu (2Kgs.
 9:30), and the "decked out" harlot of Rev. 17 seducing the nations with the wine of her adulteries (false teachings).

 5. Adornments are used to make one's beauty complete or perfect.